Y-Shcheholskyy/graalpy.github.io/docs/graalpy/guides/GraalPy.md

 GraalPy provides the following **capabilities**:

 * Replacement for CPython.
 Use GraalPy as a replacement for CPython.
 It is the most compatible, since it most closely resembles the structure of CPython installation packages.
 * Unique deployment mode for Python applications.
-Compile a Python application on GraalPy to [a single self-contained binary](Creating_Standalone_Applications.md) that embeds all needed resources.
+Compile a Python application on GraalPy to [a single native binary](Creating_Standalone_Applications.md) that embeds all needed resources.
 * Access to GraalVM's language ecosystems and tools.
 GraalPy can run many standard Python tools as well as tools from the GraalVM ecosystem.

 ## GraalPy Distributions